Northern elephant seal: Description

 The huge male northern elephant seal typically weighs 1500–2,300 kg and measures 4–5 m, although some males can weigh up to 3700 kg.
 Females are much smaller and can range from 400 to 900 kg in weight, or roughly a third of the male's bulk, and measure from 2.5 to 3.6 m.
 The bull southern elephant seals are, on average, larger than those in the northern species, but the females in both are around the same size, indicating the even higher level of sexual dimorphism in the southern species.
-Northern elephant seals typically live for around nine years.
+Although a few females have been observed to reach 23 years of age and a few males to reach 14, most die much younger.

 Pups are born with dark, almost black fur that they shed after weaning to turn silvery grey.
 As they develop, both juveniles and adults go through a molting period in which their initially black fur is replaced with a coat that ranges from silver to deep grey, finally fading to tan.
 Adult males' necks and chests are furless and have a speckled pattern of pink, white, and light brown.
 This thicker, calloused skin on the neck builds a protective shield in preparation for fights they participate in during the mating season.

 The eyes are large, round, and black.
 The width of the eyes and a high concentration of low-light pigments suggest sight plays an important role in the capture of prey.
-Like all seals, elephant seals have atrophied hind limbs whose underdeveloped ends form the tail and tail fin.
-Each of the "feet" can deploy five long, webbed fingers.
-This agile, dual palm is used to propel water.
-The pectoral fins are used little while swimming.
+Even more important than their excellent low light eyesight, the elephant seal’s whiskers act as hydrodynamic prey sensors, playing the primary role in sensing and locating prey.
+Thus, their whiskers are an evolutionary alternative to echolocation for finding food in the darkness of the deep ocean environment.

-While their hind limbs are unfit for locomotion on land, elephant seals use their fins as support to propel their bodies.
-They are able to propel themselves quickly — as fast as 8 kph — in this way for short-distance travel, to return to water, catch up with a female or chase an intruder.
+As members of the Phocidae family of pinnipeds, elephant seals have no external ears, shorter fore-flippers and hind flippers that cannot rotate forward for land movement, unlike sea lions in the Otariidae family of pinnipeds.
+Once land mammals, over many thousands of years their feet evolved into fore-flippers and hind flippers.
+The fore-flippers have five finger like digits with nails.
+Movement on land is an awkward looking lunging motion but can be quite quick for short distances.
+Elephant seals swim by using their strong rear flippers in a lateral side-to-side motion.
+They have been recorded to swim up to 116km (72 miles) per day.

 Like other seals, elephant seals' bloodstreams are adapted to the cold in which a mixture of small veins surrounds arteries capturing heat from them.
-This structure is present in extremities such as the hindlimbs.
+The network of veins and arteries is called counter-current heat exchange to help maintain body temperature.
+This structure is present in extremities such as the hind-limbs.